Sports Coach Logo Sports Coach Training Principles Fitness Components

 Fasting VS Fad Diets

-A key benefit of fasting is that you have a smaller window of time when you are allowed to eat, and this small window reduces your calorie intake naturally, without leaving you feeling as unfulfilled as most fad diets do.
+A key benefit of fasting is that you have a smaller window of time when you are allowed to eat.
+This small window naturally reduces your calorie intake without leaving you feeling as unfulfilled as most fad diets do.

-What is great about fasting is that it makes dieting a lot simpler.
-There is nothing worse than trying to begin a new diet and failing because it is too confusing to follow.
-When fasting using the 16/8 method, for example, it is a lot easier to maintain a healthy lifestyle within an eight-hour window, wherein you are only eating two meals, than it is to keep that same lifestyle by eating normally.
+What is excellent about fasting is that it simplifies dieting.
+Nothing is worse than trying to begin a new diet and failing because it is too confusing to follow.
+When fasting using the 16/8 method, for example, it is much easier to maintain a healthy lifestyle within an eight-hour window, wherein you are only eating two meals, than keeping that same lifestyle by eating normally.

-This is not to say that fasting is easy because no lifestyle change is at the beginning.
+It is not to say fasting is easy because no lifestyle change is initially necessary.
 However, the simplicity of fasting sets you up to succeed in the long run because it is easier to stick with than a more complicated diet.

 Many fad diets fail because:

-• They are short-term and, therefore, even if the weight does come off, the weight is gained back rather quickly once the diet ‘ends.’
+• They are short-term, and, therefore, even if the weight does come off, it is gained back rather quickly once the diet ‘ends.’

 • They leave you feeling hungry because you are cutting back calories drastically.

-• Because fewer calories are being consumed, the dieter often feels tired and has no energy to get the required amount of exercise.
+• Because fewer calories are consumed, the dieter often feels tired and lacks the energy to get the required amount of exercise.

 Health Benefits Of Fasting

-While diet is always going to be important when trying to lose weight, fasting has effects on the body that aid in weight loss, more than merely cutting out sugary foods or eating more vegetables does.
+While diet will always be important when trying to lose weight, fasting has effects on the body that aid in weight loss, more than merely cutting out sugary foods or eating more vegetables.
 Some of these effects include:

 Higher human growth hormone (HGH) levels